VarunDandekar/bcdEditor/README.md

 # bcdEditor
-visual bcdEditor
+A visual bcdEditor.
 Run with administrator
+Browse to required .WIM file and add the entry

-Note - Only supports WinPE Imgages to add as boot Entry
+Note - Only supports WinPE Imgages to add as boot Entry. only one entry supported.